Quebec and British Columbia issue invitations for provincial immigration

 The invitations were issued by the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) to immigration candidates applying under the Quebec Regular Skilled Worker Program (QSWP).

-More than 364 candidates were invited to apply for provincial nomination in British Columbia on October 12.
+British Columbia invited more than 364 candidates to apply for provincial nomination on October 12.

-The province invited 320 candidates in a general draw.
-The invitations were issued to candidates in the Skilled Worker and International Graduates categories and included Express Entry candidates.
+The province invited 320 candidates in a general draw to candidates in the Skilled Worker and International Graduates categories and included Express Entry candidates.

-Candidates in the general draw had minimum SIRS scores of 78 for Entry Level and Semi-Skilled candidates.
-SIRS acts much like the Express Entry Comprehensive Ranking System (CRS) but is only used for British Columbia’s PNP.
+To be invited in the general draw , candidates needed a minimum SIRS scores of 78 for Entry Level and Semi-Skilled candidates.

 The province also held rounds of invitations for candidates working in the following occupations.